TestAutomationEngneer/MovieGradle/README.md

-Movie Service has dependency wirh Actor service
+Movie Service has dependency with Actor service

 Prerequisits: